-Digital dating violence is the use of technologies such as texting and social networking to bully, harass, stalk or intimidate a partner.
+Digital dating violence is a pattern of behaviors that control, pressure, or threaten a dating partner using a cell phone or the Internet1.
+Common examples of digital dating violence are texting and misusing social networking to bully, harass, stalk or intimidate a partner.
 Often this behaviour is a form of verbal or emotional abuse perpetrated online.